wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-args-action.md

 # Typed EventArgs Action

-The `[GenerateEventArgsAction]` attribute generates a strongly-typed action that consumes a specific `EventArgs` type and can optionally project members from the event args into styled properties for binding.
+The `[GenerateEventArgsAction]` attribute generates a strongly-typed action that consumes a single parameter (typically an `EventArgs`-derived type) and can optionally project members from the event args into styled properties for binding.

 ## Usage